devaru-ai/fused-gemm-activation/README.md

 ### Step 4: View the results

-The script will generate a summary table and save plots in the `benchmarks/` directory for you to view.
+The script will generate a summary table and save plots in the `benchmarks/` directory.